Migration guide for 1.0

 Field

-Each component has its own set of metadata keys and methods.
+Each component has its own set of high-level metadata keys and methods.
 There are two ways to access the related values from the components:

 # use the get() method